ruffrick/jda-commands/README.md

 parameters!** The commands are then scanned for functions annotated as either `@BaseCommand` or `@SubCommand`, which are then registered as commands based on their annotations and parameters.
 This also calls `updateCommands()` with the registered commands on the JDA or ShardManager instance this was called on after registering the commands.
-The function returns a CommandRegistry instance containing all of the registered commands, which can be used to register the commands in a guild for development purposes.
+The function returns a CommandRegistry instance containing the registered commands, which can be used to register the commands in a guild for development purposes.

 ```kotlin
 fun main() {